Hemorrhoid Care

 - Swelling of hemorrhoids outside of the rectum (prolapse) during a bowel movement

-Hemorrhoid Treatment: Superior Rectal Artery Embolization (SRAE)
+Hemorrhoid Treatment: Hemorrhoidal Artery Embolization (HAE)

-During the SRAE procedure, an interventional radiologist inserts a small catheter into the artery from the groin or wrist and navigates it to the superior rectal artery, which supplies blood to the hemorrhoids.
+During the HAE procedure, an interventional radiologist inserts a small catheter into the artery from the groin or wrist and navigates it to the superior rectal artery, which supplies blood to the hemorrhoids.
 Once the catheter is in place, the radiologist places small metallic coils or medical beads into the artery to block blood flow to the hemorrhoids.

 Without blood flow, the hemorrhoids shrink and eventually disappear.
-SRAE is a safe and effective treatment option for hemorrhoids, with high success rates and minimal complications.
+HAE is a safe and effective treatment option for hemorrhoids, with high success rates and minimal complications.
 Patients typically experience little to no pain after the procedure and can return to their normal activities within a few days.

-SRAE is an attractive option for patients who have failed to find relief with traditional treatments, such as creams, ointments, and suppositories, or who do not want to undergo surgery.
+HAE is an attractive option for patients who have failed to find relief with traditional treatments, such as creams, ointments, and suppositories, or who do not want to undergo surgery.

-Superior rectal artery embolization (SRAE) has several benefits for the treatment of hemorrhoids, including:
+Hemorrhoidal Artery Embolization (HAE) has several benefits for the treatment of hemorrhoids, including:

-- Minimally invasive: SRAE is a minimally invasive procedure, which means it is performed using a small incision and does not require general anesthesia.
+- Minimally invasive: HAE is a minimally invasive procedure, which means it is performed using a small incision and does not require general anesthesia.
 This results in a shorter hospital stay and a faster recovery time than traditional surgery.

-- High success rates: SRAE has high success rates in treating hemorrhoids, with studies reporting success rates of up to 90%.
+- High success rates: HAE has high success rates in treating hemorrhoids, with studies reporting success rates of up to 90%.
 This means that most patients experience significant improvement in their symptoms after the procedure.

 - Quick recovery time: Most patients can return to their normal activities within a few days after the procedure, which is significantly faster than traditional surgery.